How to decide the best places to teach abroad

 To teach in most countries in the EU, you will need to hold an EU passport.
 While there are many Americans, Australians etc. teaching within the EU, they are often doing it illegally.
 It’s very difficult to get the paperwork for non-EU citizens to teach in the EU, because the school has to prove that there isn’t a British or Irish person who could do the job.
 Brexit may, of course, affect that in future.

 There are a few exceptions to this, like programs such as the language assistant programs in countries like Spain, France and Italy where you work in government schools, providing support to the teachers, for a monthly stipend.

-You can also work in Germany if you register as freelance, and it’s possible to get work visas for Central and Eastern European countries.
+You can also work in Germany if you register as freelance, and it’s possible to get work visas for Central and Eastern European countries, like Poland.

 Similarly, to teach English in the USA, Australia, Canada, South Africa or New Zealand, you need to have the legal right to work there.
 That generally means you need to be from there or have a passport from there.